dmtrKovalenko/odiff/README.md

 | Imagemagick `compare water-4k.png water-4k-2.png -compose src water-diff.png` |  9.326 ± 0.436 |   8.819 |  10.394 | 1.91 ± 0.10 |

 Yes it is significant improvement.
 And the produced difference will be the same for all 3 commands.

+## Changelog

+If you have recently updated, please read the [changelog](https://github.com/dmtrKovalenko/odiff/releases) for details of what has changed.

+## License

+The project is licensed under the terms of [MIT license](./LICENSE)

+## Support the project

+...one day a donation button will appear here.
+But for now you can follow [author's twitter](https://twitter.com/dmtrKovalenko) :)